matthew-quirke/lifepo4-marine-dc-transient-analysis/README.md

 These loads generate significant switching and inductive transient events, particularly when combined with the very low internal impedance of LiFePO₄ battery systems.

-## 1.1 Key questions i wanted to answer were:
+## 1.1 Key questions I aimed to answer were:

 - Does the lower internal impedance of LiFePO₄ batteries, compared to AGM batteries, result in larger or faster electrical transients due to reduced system damping?